Chris Sligh: Early years

 Sligh began his college study in pre-law at Pensacola Christian College in Florida.
-He transferred to Bob Jones University in Greenville, South Carolina in his sophomore year intending to major in music.
-Despite having no previous formal instruction, Sligh progressed rapidly in the school's vocal performance program; he was invited to audition both for the Juilliard School and the Metropolitan Opera in New York.
+He transferred to Bob Jones University in Greenville, South Carolina, in his sophomore year intending to major in music.
+Despite having no previous formal instruction, Sligh progressed rapidly in the school's vocal performance program; he was invited to audition both for the Juilliard School and the Metropolitan Opera in New York City.
 Sligh was expelled from Bob Jones after he broke school rules.
 He then attended North Greenville University but left shy a few credits of earning a music degree.

 Half Past Forever

 Over the next few years he put several bands together, leading eventually to the creation of the band Half Past Forever.
 Sligh was the frontman and guitarist for his band which was formed with a member of a defunct, local South Carolina band.

 In 2006, they recorded the album, Take a Chance on Something Beautiful, which was produced over a few months in Sligh's home studio.
-After Sligh was voted off A erican Idolin March 2007, the band signed with record label Brash Music.
+After Sligh was voted off American Idol in March 2007, the band signed with record label Brash Music.
 Sligh produced, and wrote or co-wrote all of the album's seventeen songs.
 Jesusfreakhideout.com music critic Scott Fryberger reviewed the CD on July 7 saying, "Although a good mixture of adult contemporary and rock, Half Past Forever still isn't quite a must-buy album.
 It remains, however, a very good debut for the band.
-I wouldn't be surprised to hear them on mainstream radio stations in the near future.
+I wouldn't be surprised to hear them on mainstream radio stations in the near future."

 On the other hand, critic Christa Bannister at Christianity Today.com reviewed the album, giving the album a solid 4/5 stars, saying "While the project is a little long by today's standards, there's actually not a throwaway in the bunch...The biggest surprise lies in the varied production, which is especially impressive for an indie band.
 They go all out with strings on the aforementioned "In a Moment," while faster songs like "Naïve" and "Closer" are reminiscent of The Strokes' latest project, with a more raw, stripped-down indie feel that offers nice contrast to overproduced pop."